 The curriculum for food science is approved by the Institute of Food Technologists (IFT).
 The four-year undergraduate program leads to a Bachelor of Science degree in food science.
 The program enables graduates to recognize, critically analyze and solve problems realistically in both industrial and academic environments.
 It provides the opportunity to gain industrial experience during undergraduate study by means of industry internships.

 Challenging and rewarding entry-level positions in the food industry are plentiful for food science graduates.
 Potential employers include large and small food corporations and government agencies.
 Career opportunities include positions in food science and technology, food chemistry, food microbiology, product development, quality control, food production and processing, food inspection, packaging, sales and marketing.
-The median total compensation for an individual with a B.S. degree in food science is $80,250 according to the Institute of Food Technologists’ Salary Survey.
+The median salary for a food professional in US is $110,000 and an individual with a B.S. degree in food science is $98,163 according to the Institute of Food Technologists’ 2022 Salary Survey.